jugshaurya/showcase/mdx-blogs/advance-ds_approaches.md

   - `(n>>i) & 1` => use this one.
   - `n & (1<<i)` => if i>32, then `1<<i` will not give correct result, use `1LL<<i` instead if want to use this expression only.

+### Linked List
+  - The Diff-Pointer Technique (Finding Difference in length of LLs using pointers)
+    - eg: Find intersection node of LL.
+  - The Slow-and-Fast-pointer Technique
+    - eg: Find middle node of LL.

 #### Others

 - Segment Trees